 Well known as a gateway to the Dalmatian Islands, the city of Split is often overlooked as a holiday destination in favour of the many islands scattered throughout the sea before it.
 But what many people don’t realise is that Split is the perfect destination for beach hopping, exploring UNESCO World Heritage Sites and discovering authentic Croatia.
 As the second most populated city in Croatia, Split is full of hidden beaches, local gems and an array of things to see and do.

-With the majority of our Sail Croatia Cruises departing from Split, we are often asked for recommendations on where the best beaches are in this waterfront city.
+With the majority of our small ship cruises departing from Split, we are often asked for recommendations on where the best beaches are in this waterfront city.

-Whilst the Old Town of Split sits right on the waterfront, the main Port is located just to the left of the city, and ACI Marina is located to the far right, meaning that the city’s pristine beaches are tucked away to the north and south of the city centre.
+Whilst the Old Town of Split sits right on the waterfront, the main Port is located just to the left of the city, and ACI Marina is located to the far right (which is where you’ll need to head if you’re setting sail on a Croatia Yacht Charter), meaning that the city’s pristine beaches are tucked away to the north and south of the city centre.
 Split is well connected with a local bus system that is efficient and cost-effective, allowing you to get around quickly and easily.
 If you’d prefer to walk, most beaches are located within a 20 - 30 minute walk from the centre of the Old Town.

 Beaches South of Split Old Town